charliehuge/PulseSequencer/README.md

 The PulseSequencer allows composers to create 3d, polyrhythmic music using Unity's built-in audio system.
 It also allows for triggering visual effects, such as animations or light lerps in sync with the music.

-You can clone or fork this repo, or [download the Unity package](PulseSequencer.unitypackage) and import it into your project.
-(Note: to download the Unity package, just hit the button that says "Raw" on the linked page.)
+You can clone or fork this repo, or [download the Unity package](http://charliehuge.com/publicdownloads/PulseSequencer.unitypackage) and import it into your project.

 To get started, check out the example scene, or:
 - Add a Pulse, Pattern, and Sampler to a scene